tothur/Respiratory-Virus-Dashboard/Qubit/nasa-esa-mars-mintavissza.md

 randevous with orbiting samples at Mars. return to Utah in 2033. esa sample arm will grab samples from perseverance - adapted from perseverance and helicopter.

-Mimi - incredible sample collected yd. fine grain sedimentary rocks - greatest chance for preserving biosignatures.
+[Meenakshi Wadhwa](https://news.asu.edu/20210415-asu-professor-named-nasa-mars-sample-return-program-scientist), sample return principle scientist. - incredible sample collected yd. fine grain sedimentary rocks - greatest chance for preserving biosignatures.

 two helicopters like ingenuity in terms of size and mass. landing legs with small wheels - traverse across the surface across the ground. helicopters will have a little arm to grab tubes.

-price saving, time saving: plan always has been to use perseverance. architecture revison based on reliabality assessment. simpler, less complex, we have a simpler architecture.
+price saving, time saving: plan always has been to use perseverance. architecture revison based on reliabality assessment. simpler, less complex, we have a simpler architecture. money saved: less expensive.

 date: planned arrival mid-2030, mav launch 2031, return to sample 2033.

+SRL - sample retrieval lander, pinpoint landing capability, will get close

+Basic plan for Prsv to contiunue Jezero delta campaign, samples put into first depo later this year, after drive up the rest of the delta, than go out of the crater into the midway site, very ancient terrain.
+Perseverance is carrying the PRIMARY samples.
+If its breaking down, second sample depo will be made.
+Depo in Jezero will remain on Mars if all goes to plan.

+SRL could land where Perseverance ends up.
+First depo within Jezero.
+Perseverance collecting some duplicates, those will be carried within Perseverance to outside the crater.